Akpali9/Cyber-security-education-platform-/README.md

-# CyberAware - Frontend Application
+# Cyber security Education platform

 A modern cybersecurity education platform designed to teach digital safety in just 10 days.
 Built for lecturers, staff, and students to learn essential cybersecurity skills through interactive modules and assessments.